software-tools-books/js4ds/oop.md

 permalink: "/oop/"
 ---

+- Making new code use old code is easy
+- How can we make old code use new code without rewriting?
+- Objects!

+## Doing It By Hand

 - An object is a set of key/value pairs
 - Values can be functions
 - So have data carry around functions that work on it